 A sulphur mining venture began on the island in 1885; this was stopped abruptly in 1914 when part of the crater wall collapsed, and a landslide destroyed the sulphur mine and miners' village; twelve lives were lost.
 The remains of buildings from another mining episode in the 1920's era are now a tourist attraction.

-Although privately owned, White Island became a private scenic reserve in 1953, and daily tours allow more than 10,000 people to visit White Island every year.
-GeoNet monitors volcanic activity with webcams, seismometers (earthquake activity) UV spectrometers (SO2 emission rate) and GNSS (ground deformation).
+Although privately owned, Whakaari/White Island became a private scenic reserve in 1953, and daily tours allow more than 10,000 people to visit the volcano every year.
+GeoNet continuously remotely monitors volcanic activity with webcams, seismometers (earthquake activity) UV spectrometers (SO2 emission rate) and GNSS (ground deformation).
 We also frequently visit the island to collect additional gas and water samples, and collect other geophysical data and general observations.

 On 27 April a short-lived eruption occurred in the evening.
 It deposited material all over the crater floor onto some of the crater walls.
 The eruption and associated small collapse of the lake edge also formed a new depression in the north east corner of the 1978/90 Crater Complex,.

 In September, for a short period of time, ash was passively emitted from a vent on the 2012 lava dome.

 An explosive eruption occurred on 5 August 2012 with a period of ash emissions.
 This was followed by heating in the Crater Lake and the extrusion of a small lava dome Oct-Dec 2012.

 Steam and sulphur explosions followed in Feb-April 2013 which removed the lake.
 By June the lake was re-established.